-PROPOSALS AND NOMINATION OF DIRECTOR CANDIDATES FOR THE 2023 ANNUAL MEETING
+PROPOSALS AND NOMINATION OF DIRECTOR CANDIDATES FOR THE 2025 ANNUAL MEETING

-If our 2023 Annual Meeting is held within 30 days before or 70 days after June 16, 2023, in order to nominate a person for election to the Board of the General Partner, notice must be received in writing by our Investor Relations Department at our principal executive offices at 1001 Fannin Street, Suite 2020, Houston, Texas 77002, no later than the close of business on March 18, 2023, and no earlier than February 16, 2023.
-If our 2023 Annual Meeting is held more than 30 days before or 70 days after June 16, 2023, the nomination notice must be received in writing by our Investor Relations Department at the address listed above not earlier than the close of business on the 120th day prior to the 2023 Annual Meeting and not later than the close of business on the 120th day following the day on which public announcement of the date of the 2023 Annual Meeting is first made by us or the General Partner.
+If our 2025 Annual Meeting is held within 30 days before or 70 days after June 13, 2025, in order to nominate a person for election to the Board, notice must be received in writing by our Investor Relations Department at our principal executive off ices at 1001 Fannin Street, Suite 2020, Houston, Texas 77002, no later than the close of business on March 15, 2025, and no earlier than February 13, 2025.
+If our 2025 Annual Meeting is held more than 30 days before or 70 days after June 13, 2025, the nomination notice must be received in writing by our Investor Relations Department at the address listed above not earlier than the close of business on the 120th day prior to the 2025 Annual Meeting and not later than the close of business on the later of the 90th day prior to the 202 5 Annual Meeting or the 10th day following the day on which public announcement of the date of the 202 5 Annual Meeting is first made by us or the General Partner.
 All such unitholder nominations must also be otherwise eligible for election under the terms set forth in the Partnership Agreement.
 For additional information, please read "Governance Matters-Director Nominations."
-In addition, to comply with the universal proxy rules (once effective), unitholders who intend to solicit proxies in support of director nominees other than persons nominated for election by the Board of the General Partner, must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 17, 2023.
+In addition, unitholders who intend to solicit proxies in support for director nominees other than the Partnership's nominees must include the additional information required by Rule 14a-19(b) under the Exchange Act.

-Any unitholder who wishes to submit a proposal for inclusion in the proxy materials and for presentation at the 2023 Annual Meeting may do so by following the procedures set forth in Rule 14a-8 under the Exchange Act.
-In accordance with Rule 14a-8, unitholder proposals should be received by our Investor Relations Department not later than January 2, 2023.
-Any unitholder who wishes to submit a proposal for inclusion in the proxy materials for our 2023 Annual Meeting must submit such proposal by the date referred to above, or it will be considered untimely.
+Any unitholder who wishes to submit a proposal for inclusion in the proxy materials and for presentation at the 202 5 Annual Meeting may do so by following the procedures set forth in Rule 14a-8 under the Exchange Act.
+In accordance with Rule 14a-8, unitholder proposals should be received by our Investor Relations Department not later than December 30, 2024.
+Any unitholder who wishes to submit a proposal for inclusion in the proxy materials for our 2025 Annual Meeting must submit such proposal by the date referred to above, or it will be considered untimely.